-Our Group's head office, laboratory, in-house R&D centre, manufacturing plant and warehouse are located in Section 51A, Petaling Jaya, Selangor, whereas our main distribution centre is situated in Taman Perindustrian Kapar Bestari, Kapar, Selangor.
+Our Group's head office, laboratory, in-house R&D centre, GMP-compliant manufacturing plant and warehouse are located in Section 51A, Petaling Jaya, Selangor, whereas our main distribution centre is situated in Taman Perindustrian Kapar Bestari, Kapar, Selangor.
+We have also opened a new office located in RH Park Light Industrial Estate, Kuching, Sarawak in December 2021 to better serve our East Malaysian customers.